The Seahawks have questions as training camp opens, we have some answers

 RB Rashaad Penny.
 Penny may never be able to do enough to sway the critics who claim the Seahawks invested too much taking him in the first round — and especially with Chris Carson, who has since emerged as the starter, already on the roster.
 But Carroll has already talked of liking having a 1-2 punch in the backfield, and they won’t complain if Penny does enough to raise questions about which player should be in which role.

 WR Amara Darboh.
 Looking for an under-the-rader player who can steal a roster spot?
-Darboh, a third-round pick in 2017 who spent last year on Injured Reserve, might be your man.
+Darboh, a third-round pick in 2017 who spent last year on injured reserve, might be your man.
 The influx of new receivers means it won’t be easy.
 But Darboh showed just enough in OTAs to remind the Seahawks of some of the reasons why they drafted him as highly as they did in the first place.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.